 How to Determine if You Need Tent Seam Sealant

-- Look over the seams on the rain fly and floor to see if the tape it still glossy, smooth and flat.
-Tape can lift up over time and may need to be retreated.
+- Look over the seams on the rain fly and floor to see if the seam tape is still glossy, smooth, and flat.
+Seam sealant tape can lift up over time and may need to retreat.
 This is especially true around areas of stress like the seam between the tent floor and canopy, on corners, and around any zippers.

 - After you know which side the original seal is on you can go ahead and remove it, if it’s a DWR coating goop-type sealant.
 A toothbrush or other small, dense brush will help.

-- If your tent has taped seams it’s best to try and maintain the original tape as best as possible, only adding sealant to reapply the tape where it may have lifted.
-Once this step is complete you can pitch the tent and begin apply the sealant.
+- If your tent has taped seams it’s best to try and maintain the original seam sealing tape as best as possible, only adding sealant to reapply the seam tape where it may have lifted.
+Once this step is complete you can pitch the tent and begin to apply the sealant.

-- Most seam sealer products are used the same way, but might have minor differences in longevity, dry time, and application method.
-Always be sure to double-check manufacturer’s instructions before using the product.
+- Most seam sealer products are used the same way but might have minor differences in longevity, dry time, and application method.
+Always be sure to double-check the manufacturer’s instructions before using the product.